Yorumoto/unfluiid/README.md

 ### Known Issues
 - The window title (in this case with the `...`) seems to overlap when on a screen resolution apparently smaller than 1920x1080, especially if you have many workspaces open.

+- The workspaces section seems to freeze after an i3 configuration reload